syncfusion-content/flutter-docs/Flutter/linear-gauge/bar_pointer.md

 ## Change the bar pointer thickness

 The thickness can be changed by the 'thickness' property of the bar pointer.
-The below code snippet demonstartes the same.
+The below code snippet demonstrates the same.

 {% highlight dart %}